BY: Dr. Sagnik Mukherjee (MBBS; MD; MIPS; MIAPP)

-Exposure and response prevention is a cognitive-behaviour therapy approach used to treat obsessive-compulsive symptoms disorder.
-This type of therapy involves gradually exposing oneself to the things that trigger OCD while simultaneously avoiding the compulsive behaviours or rituals usually associated with the neuropsychiatric disorder.
+Exposure and response prevention is a cognitive-behavior therapy approach used to treat obsessive-compulsive symptoms disorder.
+This type of therapy involves gradually exposing oneself to the things that trigger OCD while simultaneously avoiding the compulsive behaviors or rituals usually associated with the neuropsychiatric disorder.

 Benefits of ERP

 One of the most effective therapies for mental disorders like OCD is exposure and response prevention (ERP).
 This type of therapy involves gradually exposing yourself to the things that trigger your OCD, without engaging in the compulsions or rituals that you usually do to relieve an anxiety disorder.
 It can be a difficult process, but it effectively treats OCD.